cyserman/SECRET_HEART_POCKET/screenshots/README.md

 # 📸 Screenshots Folder

-Drop screenshots here to share what you're seeing with the team!

-## How to Use:
+**DROP FILES HERE** - This folder is ready for you to drop any screenshots, images, or files you want to share with the team!

+## 🚀 Quick Start:
-1. Take a screenshot of what you're seeing
+1. **Take a screenshot** of what you're seeing (white screen, gasoline meter, etc.)
-2. Save it in this folder (e.g., `white-screen.png`, `gasoline-meter.png`)
-3. Mention the filename when asking for help
+2. **Drag & drop** or copy files directly into this `screenshots/` folder
+3. **Name them clearly** (e.g., `white-screen.png`, `gasoline-meter-issue.jpg`)
+4. **Ask for help** - mention the filename and we'll analyze it!

+## 📁 File Types Accepted:
+- PNG, JPG, JPEG screenshots
+- GIF animations
+- Any other files you want to share

-## Examples:
+## 💡 Tips:
-- `white-screen-issue.png` - For white screen problems
-- `gasoline-meter-display.png` - For the Jogger Gasoline Digital Meter
-- `app-not-loading.png` - For loading issues

-The team can then reference these images to help debug your issues!
+- Use descriptive names: `white-screen-bug.png`, `loading-error.jpg`
+- The folder is fully writable and ready for file drops
+- Files are automatically tracked in git

+## 🎯 Ready to Help:
+Once you drop a file here, just say "Check out `screenshots/filename.png`" and we'll help debug your issue!

+---
+**Folder is ready for file drops!** 🎯